Special gift: EBR deputy helps little girl celebrate 3rd birthday

 EAST BATON ROUGE - A local deputy helped make a little girl's birthday party one to remember.

 While eating at an area Chick-Fil-A, Sgt.
-J. Malveaux caught the attention of young guests celebrating a young girl's birthday.
+Johnathan Malveaux caught the attention of young guests celebrating a young girl's birthday.

 "The kids were starstruck by the sheriff's deputies having dinner," the girl's mother said in a post on social media.
 "Sgt.
 J. Malveaux came in the play area to visit with the kiddos before he left.
 He gave out some high fives, hugs, and even took a picture with them."